FAQs–More Deets

 San Jose Airport

-About 90 minutes from the house, so you’ll definitely want to rent a car!
+About 90 minutes from town, so you’ll definitely want to rent a car!
+Or, again, call a shuttle.

-If I want to come early and stay in Carmel for a few days, or stay the weekend following the retreat, where should I stay?
+If I want to stay in Carmel a day or two before or after the retreat, where should I stay?

-There are so MANY fantastic places to stay in town.
-You’ll find loads of options online; costs vary, but most offer seasonal deals, so make sure you call for rates.
-Also: be sure to clarify when you call that you’re booking a room IN the town of Carmel—in case they have sister hotels in the Valley or elsewhere—so you can easily walk wherever you need to go.
+And!
+There are MANY fantastic places to stay in town if the price tag at La Playa is too steep (prices vary seasonally, but it’s def on the high-end).
+Let me know if you’d like to extend the room I have for you, and I’ll connect you to our room manager.
+Remember, though, the town often fills up months in advance, especially during peak travel times, so call around sooner than later.
+Also, be sure to clarify when you call that you’re booking a room IN the town of Carmel—in case they have sister hotels in the Valley or elsewhere—so you can easily walk wherever you need to go.

 A few local faves (by no means all of them):

 Vagabond For years, the Vagabond’s House was a haven where artists would stay for weeks and months at a time, writing or painting, or relaxing in the shade of the large oak tree in the courtyard.
-Don Blanding was one author who stayed here.
-In 1928, he wrote the poem “Vagabond’s House,” from which the inn gets its name.
-I can’t describe how honored I was to learn they wanted to recommend (and now do) my retreats on their site.
+In 1928, author Don Blanding stayed there and wrote the poem “Vagabond’s House,” from which the inn gets its name.
+I can’t describe how honored I was to learn they recommended my retreats on their website.
 Wow!
-The Vagabond’s House, an English Tudor Country Inn, is nestled in the heart of the village within easy walking distance of anything in town.
-This Bed and Breakfast has a courtyard of cascading waterfalls, camellias, rhododendrons, hanging plants, and ferns + flowers everywhere.
+You’ll find this English Tudor Country Inn, nestled in the heart of the village within easy walking distance of anything in town, totally delightful.
+The Bed and Breakfast has a courtyard of cascading waterfalls, camellias, rhododendrons, hanging plants, and ferns + flowers everywhere.
 My clients love it here!
-So does Merry (that’s her head, popping up above the bedspread).
+So did my beloved Miss Merry back in the way (that’s her head, popping up above the bedspread).

-Cypress Inn When my marriage ended, I grabbed 2 boxes of tissues, filled up my car, drove to Carmel, and finished the final chapters of Generation Green over an eleven-day period in this nurturing haven of a boutique hotel, owned by movie star + animal activist, Doris Day.
+Cypress Inn When my marriage ended, I packed boxes of tissues, gassed up my car, and drove to Carmel to finish Generation Green over an eleven-day period in this nurturing haven of a boutique hotel, then owned by movie star + animal activist, Doris Day.
 It’s a dog-friendly establishment, so the puppies in the dining room were worth the price of admission by themselves!
 The staff took unbelievable care of me, bringing me iced and hot tea around the clock to keep me awake (and on on my delivery schedule), and I still go back and visit them years later.
 Despite the stress of my unexpected impending divorce, this was as close as I’d ever come to the writer’s fantasy of time & locale come true.
 I’ll never forget it, and will be forever grateful for this gift of luxury love I gave myself.
 (Added bonus: it’s across the street from the most beautiful little old-world church, Church of the Wayfarer, where I spent most Easters as a child.
 Even if you’re not the praying type, I swear the street feels touched by angels!)
+Side note: It’s right in the heart of town, so you won’t find it as quiet as La Playa or as quick of a jaunt to the shore.
+But it’s all still within walking distance!

 Svendsgaard’s Inn My parents celebrated their honeymoon in this hotel.
 How cute is that?
 Mom and Dad are gone now (huge bummer!), but my little sister, Carol + Mom, Dad, and I shared many happy memories in this sweet place.
 Still do.
 The prices are affordable, and the environment darling!!!